-And, within each of these types are even more specific life insurance policy options available.
+And, within each of these types are even more specific policy options available.
 Let’s take a look at term vs whole life insurance coverage.

 Term life insurance is considered to be the most “basic” form of life insurance coverage.
-One of the primary reasons for this is because term life offers pure death benefit protection only, without any type of cash value or savings build up within the policy.
+One of the primary reasons for this is because it offers pure death benefit protection only, without any type of cash value or savings build up within the policy.

-Because of this, term life insurance can be extremely affordable, and it can provide you with a viable way to obtain a large amount of life insurance coverage at a low premium rate – particularly if you are young and/or in relatively good health at the time you apply for the policy.
+Because of this, it can be extremely affordable, and it can provide you with a viable way to obtain a large amount of life insurance coverage at a low premium rate – particularly if you are young and/or in relatively good health at the time you apply for the policy.

 Just as its name suggests, term life insurance is purchased – and it will remain in force – for certain time periods, or “terms.”

-Usually, insurance carriers will offer several of these term lengths in their product selection.
+Usually, companies will offer several of these term lengths in their product selection.
 So, depending on the actual need that you’re covering, one may be better than another.